6 Different Types of Mosquitoes

 The yellow fever mosquito is first on our list of different types of mosquitoes.
 You may be familiar with the yellow fever mosquito, Aedes aegypti.

-This notorious mosquito feeds on blood and can transmit dangerous diseases such as dengue, chikungunya virus, and Zika.
+This notorious mosquito feeds on blood and can transmit dangerous diseases such as dengue, chikungunya, and Zika.

-Unlike some other mosquito species, Aedes aegypti is most active during the daytime, posing a constant threat to humans in urban areas of tropical and subtropical regions.
+Unlike some other mosquito species, Aedes aegypti is most active during the daytime and poses a constant threat to humans in urban areas of tropical and subtropical regions.

 Its preference for biting humans and its ability to thrive indoors make it a significant concern for public health.